Triage States & Lifecycle

 - Pick the new status.

-Bulk triage works the same way from the Findings list — select multiple, use the bulk-action dropdown.
+Bulk triage works the same way from the Findings list — select rows, use the bulk-action dropdown.

 Snoozable ignore

 Section titled “Snoozable ignore”ignored can be temporary.
-When marking ignored, optionally set an expiry:
+When marking ignored, optionally set an expiry via API:

 What “fixed” really means